 Although, generally, you wouldn’t put parsley in the category of natural mosquito repellents, parsley does contain chemicals that repel asparagus beetles.
 So it makes sense to plant it around asparagus and other susceptible to those bugs cultures.

-The orange and yellow flowers grow in many gardens, however, in the wild they are agile and also happen to grow out of dumping-grounds.
+In the wild marigolds are agile and also happen to grow out of dumping-grounds.
 The marigold is a peculiar barometer – if the blossoms remain closed after 7 in the morning, then it means it will rain during the day.

 There are different kinds of marigolds – lighter and darker, with larger and smaller blossoms, but they all carry the same health benefits.
 Plus, marigolds’ smell chases off not only aphids and mosquitoes, but also big animals such as rabbits.

 The flower contains essential oils, bitter compounds, carotene, organic acids, flavonoids, etc. It’s no accident that the marigold potion is pretty bitter.
 Its fragrance dissolves well in alcohol, which explains its wide usage in different skin creams.

 This seasonal flower effectively repels mosquitoes with its fragrance.
 During production of some repellents, one of the important ingredients comes from the plant.
 However, it’s not recommended to rub your skin with ageratum leaves .
 That might cause unwanted and very unpleasant allergic reactions.
 The ageratum is extremely easy to grow – undemanding to the soil and light-loving.